-I recently wrote a very popular blog on how much a TV aerial should cost, so I decided to do a similar one for satellite dish installations also.
+I have written a couple of very popualr blogs on how much a TV aerial should cost and how much a TV wall mounting installation should cost which I recommend that you read also, so I decided to do a similar one for satellite dish installations also.
 If you haven’t I recommend that you check this out to.
-You can read the blog here.

 For those who have already read my blog on how much a TV aerial installation cost, I apologise for any duplicate content but I wanted this to be a standalone article in its own right and not just an add on to an existing post.

 Beneath I have identified all the points which could affect the cost of your satellite dish installation quote, so you can get a better idea as to the value in your quote or estimate.
 At the end of the blog, as we are an open and honest satellite dish installation company and believe in absolute transparency.
 I have included what we charge for the services, please note that we are like mentioned in the following a UK VAT registered company based in the South East the UK.
 I will be conducting some market research at a later date and publishing it on this blog from other companies, so you can get a better idea of what an “average” installation satellite dish installation quote will be.

 Not all companies are exactly the same in what they a “standard satellite dish installation” but this will normally always define the price have been quoted.
 In a Smart Aerials standard satellite dish installation, this includes and is limited to the following.